 The Kyrgyz people, like any other nation, have many customs and traditions that accompany a person from birth to death.

-They reflect national characteristics, beliefs, mentality and living conditions.
+They reflect national characteristics, nature, history, beliefs, mentality and living conditions.

 There are not that many internationally known Kyrgyz people.
 Probably the most internationally known Kyrgyz person is Chyngyz Aitmatov, the author of several books that have been translated to numerous different languages.

 Page updated 8.3.2021